libsdl-org/SDL_shader_tools/docs/README-shader-language-quickstart.md

 ## There are no line labels or goto statements.

 You weren't using these anyhow...right?!
-The switch statement still exists and works like C, and smells a little like a collection of line labels, but it isn't the same thing.
 You can't make arbitrary jumps around the code.

+## There is no switch statement.

+This might change, but for now: the `switch` keyword (plus `case` and `default`) add a surprising amount of complexity, and won't necessarily dither down to a meaningful operation in many shader targets, and it's not clear to me at the moment if shaders really have a use for this anyhow.
+There are drafts of the compiler that understand this statement, though, if there's demand, we could re-add it, probably with some safety changes to avoid fallthrough bugs, etc.

 ## Assignments are not expressions.